-- Giving information to the community through local publications, talking to neighbours or contacting community radiostations. - Talking to local people at meeting places (local businesses, health centre, school, community centre, Scout groups, WI, library, etc.) to reach individuals and communities that may be more isolated. - Working with parish, borough, district, and county councillors.
-Local councillors tend to be known in their areas and understand their communities. - A key element of community networking is to share with wider audiences what you know, so different, and sometimes isolated individuals can engage in their communities.
+- Giving information to the community through local publications, talking to neighbours or contacting community radiostations. - Talking to local people at meeting places (local businesses, health centre, school, community centre, Scout groups, WI, library, etc.) to reach individuals and communities that may be more isolated. - A key element of community networking is to share with wider audiences what you know, so different, and sometimes isolated individuals are better able to engage in their communities